AnaGutierrezRuiz/AnaGutierrezRuiz/README.md

 </p>

 <h4>
-  Oh, and I also have background in 📚🎓:
+  Oh, and I also have a background in 🎓:
 </h4>
 <p>Translation and Interpreting 🇪🇸-🇺🇸-🇫🇷-🇩🇪 & Nutrition and Dietetics 🍏</p>